RachelH2513/ResumeMaker/README.md

 # DB configuration

-You will need to put an ".env" file in the root containing the credentials to connect to a local mongodb:
+You will need to create an ".env" file in the project root directory to contain the credentials for connecting to a MongoDB (in my case MongoDB Atlas), something like this:
 ```
-DB = mongodb+srv://xxxx
+DB = mongodb+srv://<name>:<password>@cluster0.rs9aj.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
 ```

 # Launch